 Many other articles you'll read on equalizers state shelving EQ as its own type of EQ.
 However, I'd argue that, unless you have a unit with only “bass” and “treble” controls, shelving EQ is simply a feature of EQ units (and even in the bass/treble controls, there's no guarantee the filters are shelves).

-What I mean to say is that, unlike the other EQ types we’ve discussed thus far, there are no “shelving EQ units”.
-Rather, there are equalizers that offer shelving.
-With a shelving EQ, you’re pretty much limited to adjusting the basic timbral qualities of the audio.
-That being said, everyone else talks about shelving EQ as its own thing so I should mention it here.
+What I mean to say is that, unlike the other EQ types we've discussed thus far, there are no “shelving EQ units”.
+Rather, some equalizers offer shelving.
+With a shelving EQ, you're pretty much limited to adjusting the basic timbral qualities of the audio.
+That being said, everyone else talks about shelving EQ as its own thing, so I should mention it here.

-Like with other filters, the cutoff frequency of a shelf will be at the -3 dB point from the maximum boost/cut.
+Like other filters, a shelf's cutoff frequency will be at the -3 dB point from the maximum boost/cut.
 The concept of Q and bandwidth also applies to shelving EQs with higher Q factors yielding a gentler slope up to the full boost (or cut).
 Very high Q factors will even produce resonances at the top and bottom of the transition period.

 The Baxandall EQ is a type of shelving EQ that has a broader transition range and gentler rise or fall from the cutoff frequency.
 This type of EQ yields a more natural sound and minimal phase distortion, allowing users to make more drastic boosts and cuts without negatively affecting the phase of the signal.

 To learn more about shelving filters, check out my article Audio Shelving EQ: What Are Low Shelf & High Shelf Filters?